EvertonNdiawo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute -> Script to add execute permission to the owner of the a file hello

-6-multiple_permissions -> Script to add execute permission to the owner and the group owner and read permission to other users to the file hello..
+6-multiple_permissions -> Script to add execute permission to the owner and the group owner and read permission to other users to the file hello.

+7-everybody -> Script to add execution permission to the owner, the group owner and the other users, to a file hello.